The shoes you’re wearing, the insoles, and how you walk can worsen your pectus excavatum deformity by deteriorating your posture.

 There are tiny, neglected muscles in the feet that nobody talks about.
 They play a huge role in proper movement and stability.
-The best way to strengthen these muscles is to take the shoes off your feet and walk barefoot as much as you possibly can.
+The best way to strengthen these muscles is to take the shoes off your feet and walk barefoot as much as possible.

-Please don’t neglect the importance of your posture when you improve the sunken chest deformity non surgically.
-Choose the best shoes without heel elevation, learn to walk correctly, get the best insoles for your feet, and simply practice barefoot walking.
+Please don’t neglect the importance of your posture when you improve the sunken chest deformity non-surgically.
+Choose the best shoes without heel elevation, learn to walk correctly, get the best foot insoles, and practice barefoot walking.

-These things will make a massive difference in how you hold your body while you’re standing.
+These things will significantly affect how you hold your body while standing.

 Thank you for reading!